digital-botanical-gardens-initiative/earth_metabolome_ontology/README.md

-# Earth Metabolome Semantic Model
+# Earth Metabolome Ontology
-The first version of a draft of the Earth Metabolome semantic model is available in [`emi.ttl`](emi.ttl) that can replace the enpkg vocabulary.
-This model should import the [Natural Product taxonomy](#Natural_Product_taxonomy) described below.
+The first version of a draft of the Earth Metabolome Initiative (EMI) ontology is available in [`emi.ttl`](emi.ttl) that can replace the enpkg vocabulary.

+For more details, see [EMI ontology draft documentation](http://www.dbgi.org/earth_metabolome_ontology/).

 ## Natural Product taxonomy
 The [`npc_taxonomy.ttl`](npc_taxonomy.ttl) file is an SKOS-based OWL ontology for the structural classification of natural products derived from the [NPClassifier tool](https://pubs.acs.org/doi/10.1021/acs.jnatprod.1c00399).
 This OWL ontology was generated with the script in [`scripts`](scripts/natural_product_taxonomy).